#430: Delightful Machine Learning Apps with Gradio Transcript

 22:09 In order to get streaming, there's no special syntax.

-22:12 You can just use the normal Python yield and then Gradio knows how to feed that iteratively, feed that to the front end.
+22:12 You can just use the normal Python yield, and then Gradio knows how to feed that iteratively.

 22:20 That's a really good call out.

-22:27 Just so to make it easy for people to get up and running.
+22:28 Just to make it easy for people to get up and running.

 22:42 Five lines of code.

-22:57 I think it's just a handful lines of code.
+22:57 I think it's just a handful of lines of code.

-23:11 I mean, they live in the same general world of trying to create a UI.
+23:11 I mean, they live in the same general world of trying to create a UI that you don't have to write web apps for.

 23:20 Okay.